redding/sanford-protocol/README.md

 * `200` - `ok` - The request was successful.
 * `400` - `bad_request` - The request couldn't be read.
 This is usually because it was not formed correctly.
 * `404` - `not_found` - The server couldn't find something requested.
+* `408` - `timeout` - A client connected but didn't write a request before the server timeod out waiting for one.
 * `500` - `error` - The server errored responding to the request.

 In addition to these, a service can return custom status codes, but they should use a number greater than or equal to `600` to avoid collisions with Sanford's defined status codes.